Sequoia/sequoia.github.com/_content/posts/javascript-interactive-debugging-intro.md

 1. **Conditional Breakpoint**: After setting a breakpoint, right click on it & select "edit breakpoint," this will allow you to enter an expression to conditionally activate a breakpoint.
 For example, if you wanted to activate a breakpoint only if the user is an admin, you might add `user.role === "admin"` to your conditional breakpoint.
 2. **Uncaught Exception**: This is enabled by default.
 With this enabled, you don't have to set any breakpoints in order to locate errors, the debugger will pause on any (uncaught) exceptions.
 3. **All Exceptions**: If you have robust error handling in your application, but you still want to see where errors are coming from before they're caught and handled, enable this setting.
-Be warned, however, that many libraries throw and catch errors internally in the normal course of their execution, so this can be pretty noisey.
+Be warned, however, that many libraries throw and catch errors internally in the normal course of their execution, so this can be pretty noisy.

 ## Variable pane